I’ve already collected a bunch of data. Can I use MOST to analyze this existing data set?

 Collins, L. M., Baker, T. B., Mermelstein, R. J., Piper, M. E., Jorenby, D. E., Smith, S. S., Schlam, T. R., Cook, J. W., & Fiore, M. C. (2011).
 The multiphase optimization strategy for engineering effective tobacco use interventions.
 Annals of Behavioral Medicine, 41, 208-226.
 PMCID: PMC3053423 View abstract

-You may be interested in Resources for planning a grant involving MOST.
+You may be interested in resources for writing a grant proposal involving MOST.